 This is the second nunnery of the Meteora Monasteries and the only Monastery visible from Kalambaka due to its lower elevation.
 It is not certain when exactly Agios Stefanos was founded but it is considered the most peaceful and spiritually uplifting Monastery and offers a sense of tranquility in spite of the crowds.

-You really shouldn’t miss this monastery as the chapel frescoes are absolutely incredibly done!
+You really shouldn’t miss this monastery as the chapel frescoes are incredibly done!
 The exhibits include calligraphed manuscripts, rare vessels, gold-plated amphorae, silver-bound, and carved crosses, as well as the impressive Deposition by Emmanuel Tzane, a work of 1670.

 St. Stephen’s Monastery also has two cathedrals; the old 16th-century chapel and the 18th-century main cathedral that is dedicated to Agios Charalambos and includes his holy relics.